codename-12/codename-12/README.md

 - 👋 Hi, I’m Ryan Hidayat
 - 👀 I’m interested in Game Programing and Web programing
-- 🌱 I’m currently learning Godot, Unity engine and laravel with Ajax
+- 🌱 I’m currently learning Godot and laravel
-- 📫 Reach me on email : kazekageryan22@gmail.com
+- 📫 Reach me on email : ryanhidayat22701@gmail.com

 <!---
 codename-12/codename-12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.